EnigmaVSSUT/Induction-2023-2nd-year/Game Development/README.md

 - The player should be able to move freely in the arena (asdw).
 - The camera should follow the player.
 - Only when the player touches the spheres are they required to be destroyed.
-- You are free to add any additional features you like to make the website more interesting and engaging.
+- You are free to add any additional features you like to make the game more interesting.

 ## Deliverables